Social Entrepreneur | Founder of Sama and LXMI

 Leila Janah is a celebrated social entrepreneur who uses technology and lean business methods to promote social and economic justice.
-Named one of Fortune magazine’s “Most Powerful Women Entrepreneurs” in 2013, Janah is the founder of the Sama Group, a family of impact enterprises that connect women, youth, and refugees living in poverty to microwork―small, computer-based tasks that build skills and generate life-changing income.
+Named one of Fortune magazine’s “Most Powerful Women Entrepreneurs” in 2013, Janah is the founder of the Sama Group and LXMI, two companies recently highlighted on Fast Company’s “Most Innovative Companies” list, that share a common social mission to end global poverty by giving work to people in need.
 Janah speaks with knowledge and passion on social entrepreneurship and how to harness the digital revolution to fight to end poverty.

 Before founding her organisations, Janah was a Visiting Scholar with the Stanford Program on Global Justice and Australian National University’s Center for Applied Philosophy and Public Ethics.
 She was also a founding Director of Incentives for Global Health, and a management consultant at Katzenbach Partners (now Booz & Co.).